K-PaaS/application-platform-guide-eng/install/service/glusterfs.md

 ### <div id="2.5"/> 2.5.
 Service Installation

-- Modify the VARIABLES settings in the Deploy script file to suit the server environment, and select whether to add the option file.
+- Modify the VARIABLES settings in the Deploy script file to suit the server environment, and decide whether to add the option file.
      (Optional) -o operations/cce.yml (Apply CCE when installing)

 > $ vi ~/workspace/service-deployment/glusterfs/deploy.sh